 Unfortunately, as long as it is in their Terms and Conditions or estimate then yes your lawyer can levy a fee for this.
 This charge is not dictated by Principality but by your Aylesbury lawyer.
 Some firms on the Principality panel will levy an ‘acting for lender’ fee but many firms incorporate it on their overall fee.

-I have today made my last payment due on my mortgage with Clydesdale.
-I assume I don't need a Aylesbury property lawyer on the Clydesdale panel to discharge the mortgage at the Land Registry.
-Am I right?
+I have paid off my mortgage with Lloyds.
+I assume I don't need a Aylesbury conveyancer on the Lloyds panel to remove the mortgage at the Land Registry.
+Please confirm.

-If you have finished paying off your Clydesdale mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your Lloyds mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Clydesdale mortgage from the register.
-Clydesdale, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the Lloyds mortgage from the register.
+Lloyds, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Clydesdale has sent the Land Registry the discharge electronically, and
+- where Lloyds has sent the Land Registry the discharge electronically, and

-- Clydesdale has instructed the Land Registry to do so
+- Lloyds has instructed the Land Registry to do so

 I am due to exchange contracts on my house.
 I had a double glazing fitted in April 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
 My buyer's lender, Leeds Building Society are being difficult.
 The Aylesbury solicitor who is on the Leeds Building Society conveyancing panel is recommending indemnity insurance as a solution but Leeds Building Society are requiring a building regulation certificate.
 Why do Leeds Building Society have a conveyancing panel if they don't accept advice from them?